xray-imaging/globus/readme.rst

 `globus <https://github.com/xray-imaging/globus>`_ is a python script that automatically creates a directory on a globus server as "year-month/pi_last_name" (or any other preset path) and sends a customizable notification email to the "pi_email" that includes the URL to the shared folder.
 The notification email can be sent to all users listed in the beamline schedule by using the --schedule option.

-year-month, pi_last_name and pi_email area automatically retrieved from the APS scheduling system for the current user (see `DTagging <https://github.com/xray-imaging/DTagging>`_ for more information on how to create and update epics process variables containing user and experiment information using the APS scheduling system).
+year-month, pi_last_name and pi_email are read from the EPIC PVs defined in the 'epics' section of the `globus config file <https://github.com/xray-imaging/globus/blob/master/globus/config.py>`_.
+By default these PVs are served by `TomoScan <https://tomoscan.readthedocs.io/en/latest/tomoScanApp.html#user-information>`_  and can be automatically updated for the current user using `dmagic tag <https://dmagic.readthedocs.io/en/latest/source/usage.html>`_.

 Tasks